gschmutz/stream-processing-workshop/05e-stream-data-integration-with-s3/README.md

 ./scripts/start-mqtt.sh
 ```

 You have to make sure that either the ingestion into `truck_position` over MQTT is still working or that you have existing messages in the topic `truck_position`.

-You can also run the simulator to by-track the MQTT ingestion pipeline and produce directly to the Kafka topic instead:
+You can also run the simulator to sidetrack the MQTT ingestion pipeline and produce directly to the Kafka topic instead:

 ```
 docker run trivadis/iot-truck-simulator '-s' 'KAFKA' '-h' $PUBLIC_IP '-p' '9092' '-f' 'CSV' "-t" "sec"